xled/xled-docs/docs/protocol_details.rst

 Where are you protocol
 ----------------------

-Where are you protocol uses unicast IPv4 packets over UDP to port 5556.
+Where are you protocol uses unicast IPv4 datagrams over UDP to port 5556.

 Request message so far with unknown purpose: